matwerber1/serverless-airflow-on-aws-fargate/README.md

 # Apache Airflow on AWS ECS (Fargate) and Aurora Postgres

-This project provides a CDK script to get you up and running with Apache Airflow.
+This project provides a CDK script to get you up and running with Apache Airflow on a completely **serverless** AWS infrastructure.
+No EC2s to manage :)

-The majority of the infrastructure runs in Fargate containers on Amazon ECS.
-Amazon Aurora for Postgres provides persistent storage.

 This project was based on the awesome article by Axel Furlan, below: https://towardsdatascience.com/how-to-deploy-apache-airflow-with-celery-on-aws-ce2518dbf631